CMSgov/beneficiary-fhir-data/ops/services/04-idr-pipeline/README.md

 Upon a successful invocation of `run-idr-pipeline`, it will return a JSON object with details about the result of running the Lambda.
 The `result_type` property indicates the overall result with the `details` property containing further context.

-Errors will return the error message and exception context.PipelineStartedResult
+Errors will return the error message and exception context.

 #### `result_type`s